 – Larry Heywood, The Avalanche Review, VOL. 10, NO. 5, MARCH 1992

-To commemorate the upcoming 40th anniversary of the disaster, a feature length documentary based on the events and circumstances surrounding the 1982 avalanche in Alpine Meadows, CA, will be released in Fall 2021.
+To commemorate the upcoming 40th anniversary of the disaster, a feature-length documentary based on the events and circumstances surrounding the 1982 avalanche in Alpine Meadows, CA, will be released this winter.